-Cambridge dictionary defines international business as – “the activity of trading goods and services between countries”.
-However international business is beyond this definition, it has a very wide scope.
+Cambridge dictionary defines international business as – “the activity of trading goods and services between countries.”
+However, international business is beyond this definition; it has a wide scope.
+International business also has its own advantages and disadvantages.
 In this article, let’s understand the different areas of international business.

-Basically international business is a cross border transaction between individuals, businesses, or government entities.
-The transaction can be of anything that has value, examples include –
+International business is a cross-border transaction between individuals, businesses, or government entities.
+The transaction can be of anything that has value; examples include: